RFC Gateway security, part 1 – basic understanding

 ‘Proxy to other RFC Gateways’

-The RFC Gateway can also be used to proxy requests from one RFC Gateway to another.
+The RFC Gateway can be used to proxy requests to other RFC Gateways.

 What about the reginfo ACL?